-Our school will encourage each child to grow into a happy, confident individual, thriving in a supportive community where each is inspired to learn and discover through a kaleidoscope of opportunities, with space to imagine and to create.
+Our school encourages each child to grow into a happy, confident individual, thriving in a supportive community where each is inspired to learn and discover through a kaleidoscope of opportunities, with space to imagine and to create.

 Our curriculum is far more than the just the academic subjects prescribed by the National Curriculum 2014.
 “The Big Picture” encompasses our focus on developing every individual child and enabling them to be the best that they can be.
 Please click on the link below to see the rainbow of opportunities we offer children at our school.

 How do we organise what we teach?
-The long term plan for each year group (accessed by the links below) shows the learning expectations for each term.
+The long term plan for each year group (accessed by the tabs) shows the learning expectations for each term.
 The Curriculum Captures have been written to show you exactly what the children are learning in school.
 There are termly Captures for each subject and they can also be found by clicking the year group tabs at the side of this page.

 Our curriculum is unique for our children at Waterbeach, we have considered important themes relevant to their lives and the area in which they live.
 These themes run throughout the school and they are:

 - Farming (colour code brown) – Agriculture is a major industry in East Anglia and a variety of the ways that land is used in farming is all around us.
 Farming threads throughout all cultures in history ranging from the ancient civilizations, to the labour intensive farms of pre-industrialisation up to the modern, scientific farming of today.